thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

   - fixed a single spelling mistake in "This Side of Paradise" by Coyote Theory
   - added "OK" by Madeon
   - modified note for "You're Everything"
+  - added "How to Make a Rhythm Game" by 7th Beat Games